Polish-Bohemian alliance: Conditions of alliance

 Bohemia was already Christian when the alliance was formed and so Dobrawa of Bohemia, who married Mieszko I as a part of the alliance, saw it as one of her main goals to Christianize her husband and his nation.
 Christianization of Poland was a condition of the alliance.
 Mieszko I got baptized in 966 and the nation soon followed his footsteps.
 Christianization of Poland is marked as the nation's birth and is considered one of the most important dates in Polish history.

 Effects of alliance

 The alliance helped Poland and Bohemia escape from the potential control of the Germans as well as to get away from the possible aggressions coming from other states.
 It also contributed to Christianization of Poland, which helped Mieszko I gain more foreign cultural experience and adopt certain elements of state organization.
 The alliance improved external and internal affairs.
 The country was more united and organized.
-The alliance also helped Mieszko I obtained Western Pomerania, a country at the mouth of the river Odra which played an extremely important role in commerce and economy in the ninth and tenth centuries.
+The alliance also helped Mieszko I obtain Western Pomerania, a region at the mouth of the river Oder which played an extremely important role in commerce and economy in the ninth and tenth centuries.

 The alliance gave advantages to the Bohemians as well.
 It safeguarded their land beyond the Carpathians and also gave them an opportunity to extend their political and religious influence to the Slavic states.